 Questions?
 Ask me in the comments!

 This Crockpot cabbage soup is hearty, warming, and packed with flavor!
 Throw everything in the slow cooker, and you'll come home to a delicious hot bowl of soup.

-- 1 (28 fluid ounce) can crushed tomatoes
+- 1 (28 fluid ounce) can crushed tomatoes with juices

 - 2 (10 fluid ounce) cans chicken broth